Irina Perminova: Scientific career

 Another topic of long-term research is the synthesis of metal nanoparticles and metal oxides stabilized by the matrix of humic substances.
 The research includes such biologically active metals as Ag, Au, Zn, Fe.
 PhD thesis by T.A.
 Sorkina (2014) was defended on the topic of preparing iron (hydr)oxides stabilized by humic substances and their use as microfertilizers and ferrofluids.
 A whole series of publications came out of this research.
-At the moment, the Perminova’s Group actively works on development of new nanobiomaterials for wound healing of infected wounds: an interdisciplinary complex project of the Russian Scientific Foundation #20-63-47070 in cooperation with the research Group of Profs.
+At the moment, the Perminova's Group actively works on development of new nanobiomaterials for wound healing of infected wounds: an interdisciplinary complex project of the Russian Scientific Foundation #20-63-47070 in cooperation with the research Group of Profs.
 Michail V. Belousov and Maria V. Zykova from the Siberian State Medical University (Tomsk, Russia).

 Still another hot-spot topic of the research is the study of structure and optical properties of the natural organic matter (NOM) in the Arctic ecosystems, in particular, in the Kolyma, Ob and Enisey Rivers basins.
-In 2020–2022, three cruises of the research vessel "Academician Mstislav Keldysh" lead by Corr.
-Member of RAS Dr. Igor P Semiletov were attended by the members of the Perminova’s Group.
-The research is conducted jointly with Dr. Evgeny Shirshin’s Group from the Deaprtment of Physics of the LMSU who focuses on development of theory of oprtical properties of humic substances.
+In 2020–2022, three cruises of the research vessel "Academician Mstislav Keldysh" led by Corr.
+Member of RAS Dr. Igor P Semiletov were attended by the members of the Perminova's Group.
+The research is conducted jointly with Dr. Evgeny Shirshin's Group from the Department of Physics of the LMSU who focuses on development of theory of oprtical properties of humic substances.
 A series of papers on this topic has been published.

 Thus, both Environmental Chemistry and Medicinal Chemistry of humic systems have now merged into the research subject of the Laboratory.
 This gave rise to formulation of the new concept in Chemistry, nominally, emergence of Eco-adaptive Chemistry and Technology.

-Ecoadaptive Chemistry can be defined as a field of science aimed at both studying of the molecular mechanisms of the sustainable functioning of open biogeochemical systems and at their reproduction by creating naturelike structures, materials, technical devices and technological processes.
+Ecoadaptive Chemistry can be defined as a field of science aimed at both studying the molecular mechanisms of the sustainable functioning of open biogeochemical systems and at their reproduction by creating naturelike structures, materials, technical devices and technological processes.
 This concept was published in the IUPAC journal - PAC in 2019 - under the title "From green chemistry and nature-like technologies to ecoapadtive chemistry and technologies".
-This concept was realized in full in 2020, when the Perminova’s Lab developed the technology of in situ washing of soils contaminated with diesel fuel during the accident in Norilsk.
+This concept was realized in full in 2020, when the Perminova's Lab developed the technology of in situ washing of soils contaminated with diesel fuel during the accident in Norilsk.
 The technology was approved for use by the State Ecological Expertise Committee of the Russian Agency for Environmental Protection Control (Rosprirodnadzor).
 The successful development of this technology motivated the Norilsk Nickel Group to initiate two more projects dedicated to implementation of the approved in situ surface washing technology in the field and to development of sorbents and meliorants for “red rivers” and “red soils” of the Norilsk Industrial Region aimed for removal of the hematite pollution.